 Washington, DC

-The pinnacle of DC Independence Day celebrations is the city’s traditional fireworks display.
-This year, the fireworks will be launched from West Potomac Park and some areas previously closed to spectators will be open including the World War II Memorial, Reflecting Pool, Constitution Gardens, and behind the Lincoln Memorial.
+This year’s fireworks display is starting at 10:30pm and there is a ticketed area around the Washington Monument.
+Fireworks will be launched from 10 sites at Lincoln Memorial Reflecting Pool, 8 Potomac River barges, and West Potomac Park.
 Expect security screenings and make sure you are aware of prohibited items.
-If you are the hearty sort and a want to make a day of it, you can claim your spot on the Mall in the morning beginning at 10am.
-If you are looking for places to watch the fireworks, check out these ideas
+If you are the hearty sort and a want to make a day of it, you can claim your spot on the Mall in the morning beginning at 8am.
+If you are looking for places to watch the fireworks, check out these ideas.

 Helpful Hints: